 AI Graphic Organisers: Visual Thinking Tools

-Discover how AI graphic organisers and visual thinking tools reduce cognitive load, support pupils with SEND, and bridge the gap to extended writing.
+Discover how AI graphic organisers and visual thinking tools reduce cognitive load, support learners with SEND, and bridge the gap to extended writing.

-AI graphic organisers interpret text and create visual representations (Johnson, 2023).
+AI graphic organisers interpret text and create visual representations.
 Teachers use them to transform lesson content into maps and charts.
-Learners find visual frameworks more engaging than worksheets (Smith, 2024).
+Learners find visual frameworks more engaging than worksheets.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 The primary function of these tools is not to do the thinking for the learner.
-Instead, the AI acts as a cognitive co-pilot, constructing the optimal visual arena for thinking.
-Teachers can input a difficult text and prompt the AI to extract core arguments, arranging them into a format that clearly shows cause and effect, sequence, or hierarchy.
+AI should make relationships visible so learners can test them.
+A teacher might paste a difficult text into an AI tool, ask it to create a graphic organiser showing cause and effect, then ask learners to check the links, add missing evidence and explain one change.
 If you want a research-grounded structure for your lessons, start with research-based teaching frameworks.

 Teachers can adapt resources to fit learner needs.
 AI helps create visual maps from one source.
 For advanced learners, the map uses academic vocabulary.
 For learners needing support, AI simplifies phrases and uses colour coding (Willingham, 2009).